aashish108/markdown-index-generator/README.md

 # Markdown Table of Contents Generator

 A small package to generate a table of contents based on the markdown files present in a folder.
+Made some changes so it works with Obsidian Notes.

 ## Installation